Spurs return home to face Mavs

 The Spurs went 2-6 on their eight-game trip that included games against seven teams that currently hold playoff spots.
 San Antonio (24-32) now sits 3.5 games behind Memphis (28-29) in the loss column and 11th in the Western Conference standings.

 After winning two straight games spanning the All-Star break, the Spurs fell at Oklahoma City 131-103 on Sunday.
+They will play Dallas without power forward LaMarcus Aldridge (shoulder).
 Rudy Gay and Marco Belinelli led the Spurs in scoring with 14 and 13 points, respectively, in the loss.
-DeMar DeRozan and LaMarcus Aldridge, San Antonio's leading scorers throughout the season, and point guard Dejounte Murray had lackluster games.
+DeMar DeRozan and Aldridge, San Antonio's leading scorers throughout the season, and point guard Dejounte Murray had lackluster games.

 DeRozan finished with a season-low 11 points on 4-of-12 shooting, and Aldridge made only 3 of 10 shots and scored eight points.
 Aldridge had only three rebounds.
 "We just weren't sharp at all," DeRozan said.
 "The whole game, it just wasn't sharp at all, and it showed.
 There's no excuse to it.
 It just wasn't sharp.
 We didn't play well."